FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_No_GIC_R5F_TI_RM57_HERCULES_GCC/README.md

 # Intro

-This directory contains a FreeRTOS project to build either a Blinky, or MPU demo for the [RM57L843](https://www.ti.com/product/RM57L843).
+This directory contains a FreeRTOS project to build either a Blinky demo for the [RM57L843](https://www.ti.com/product/RM57L843).

 It is set up to blink LEDs on the Texas Instruments